Blink Video Doorbell Image:

 If you have a Sync Module managing the system your doorbell is connected to, consider moving it to provide better signal strength between the Wi-Fi router and the doorbell.
 Check Sync Module signal strengths when you tap the settings icon on the home screen of the Blink app, then scroll down to the bottom of the Doorbell Settings screen.

-Upload speeds are given by your internet provider describing the service as a whole.
-The actual upload speed you are able to use is reduced when many devices are active on the network at one time.
+Your internet provider publishes upload speeds for their service, but the actual upload speed you can use is reduced when many devices are active on the network at one time.

-If you are receiving poor connectivity alerts and you are not experiencing unusually high amounts of activity, consider increasing the total upload speed that you get from your internet provider, to be sure that Blink products can access at least 2mb per second of upload bandwidth.Delete
+If you are receiving poor connectivity alerts with normal network activity, consider increasing the total upload speed that you get from your internet provider.
+Blink products need an upload speed of 2mb per second or more.Delete

 Blink support is available 24 hours a day/7 days a week.
 Our support phone numbers are toll-free for most mobile users, but you may be charged long distance call rates.
 Please check with your phone service to be sure.
 Click to submit a cost-free email support ticket.